xcore/sc_canopen/app_canopen/doc_quickstart/index.rst

    Heartbeat message showing Operation mode

-The following NMT messages can be used to move to other states
+The following NMT messages (example messages)can be used to move to other states
    #.
 Message to set to Stopped state:
       ``[ID = 0, DLC = 2, D1 = 3, D2 = 0]``
        After sending this message to the node the node stops sending the heart beat messages.